DevCard Concepts

 65% of hiring managers say AI resumes are making hiring harder.
 Applications are up 239%.
 And 91% of recruiters have caught candidates faking credentials.
 The tools were supposed to help.
 They made it worse.

 DevCard is structured evidence of what candidates actually did — transparent, traceable, and built to recover the signal you've lost.
+So you don't miss the right person.
+And you don't waste time on the wrong one.

 See it in action.